kemsky/creality-k1-max-xy-rails-mod/README.md

 **This mod changes print area depending on options you select, beware.**

-All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max 410 mm total length (375 + 17.5x2), Y axis rails have max 394 mm total length (safe to use 375 + 2x9 mm).
+All rails must be cut to have 375 mm between far left and far right holes, X axis rail has max 410 mm total length (375 + 17.5x2 mm), Y axis rails have max 394 mm total length (safe to use 375 + 2x9 mm).

 Recommended printing materials: